 |

 The Great Jack WorkmanSometimes the accidents of history produce incredibly fitting tributes.
-Workman Center on the New Mexico Tech campus was by far the most formidable and complex building on campus--if not in the whole state--and it was a fitting tribute to the school's most formidable and most complex president.
+Workman Center on the New Mexico Tech campus was by far the most formidable and complex building on campus (if not the whole state), a fitting tribute to the school's most formidable and complex president.
 During the Great Depression, the University of New Mexico (UNM) Physics department chair Jack Workman founded a new research division of the Albuquerque school.
-Even though his group's budget was insignificant--one year, it totaled $300 from the University and a $50 grant from the Virginia Academy of Science--he boldly called it the UNM "Research and Development Division."
-Workman wanted to make groundbreaking scientific discoveries with his scarce funding, so he did a cost-benefit analysis of breakthroughs per dollar in various fields.
-In those days, folks didn't know much about thunderstorm innards, and Workman realized that New Mexico's thunderstorms were the best.
-You simply haven't seen a thunderstorm until you've seen one in the desert.
-Unlike more humid areas where thunderstorms malinger for hours rumbling and sputtering themselves along, New Mexican thunderstorms pull themselves together in a matter of minutes, spew their fury for a quarter hour, then dissipate, satisfied with a job well done.
+Even though his group's budget was insignificant—one year, it totaled $300 from the University and a $50 grant from the Virginia Academy of Science—he boldly called it the UNM "Research and Development Division" (R&DD).
+Workman wanted groundbreaking scientific discoveries but didn't have much funding, so he did a cost-benefit analysis of breakthroughs per dollar in various fields.
+In those days, folks didn't know much about thunderstorm innards, and Workman realized that New Mexico's thunderstorms are world class.
+You simply haven't seen a thunderstorm until you've seen a desert thunderstorm.
+Unlike more humid areas where thunderstorms malinger for hours rumbling and sputtering along, New Mexican thunderstorms pull themselves together in a matter of minutes, spew their fury for a quarter hour, then dissipate, satisfied with a job well done.
 With help from military contracts, Workman's group was extremely successful.
 By 1946, Workman's rogue group exceeded 200 people and had so much research grant money coming in that the newly-appointed UNM president wanted a piece of his action.
-It's called "overhead" now and is the standard accounting ploy schools use to make profit from research.
-But Workman refused to give the school money when it wasn't doing anything to further his research.
-Workman threatened that if UNM forced him to pay overhead, he'd move his division to the New Mexico School of Mines.
-Recognizing that the mining trade school had only 111 students and was 75 away from the city out in the desert, UNM called his bluff.
-But they found it hadn't been a bluff.
-Soon after, Workman and his key people resigned from UNM and were hired by the School of Mines, but tauntingly remained in Albuquerque, moving just down the road to a disused girls' school.
-Not long after, the School of Mines president resigned, and the regents asked the best project leader they had--Workman--to be temporary president.
-He stayed for nineteen years, partly because the R&DD's swank girls' school quarters in Albuquerque were seized by the Department of Defense and transformed into Sandia Labs.
-Workman and his group were forced to Socorro.
+It's called "overhead" now and is the standard accounting scheme schools use to profit from research staff.
+But Workman refused to give the school any of his grant money when his team did all the research.
+Workman threatened that if UNM forced him to give up a share of his grants, he'd move the division to the New Mexico School of Mines.
+Recognizing that the mining trade school had merely 111 students 75 south in the rural desert, UNM called his bluff.
+But it wasn't a bluff.
+Soon, Workman and his key people resigned from UNM and were hired by the School of Mines.
+Tauntingly, they remained in Albuquerque, moving just down the road to a disused girls' school.
+Not long after, the School of Mines president resigned, and the regents asked their most successful manager on staff—Jack Workman—to be "temporary" president.
+He held that role for nineteen years, partly because the R&DD's swank girls' school quarters in Albuquerque were seized by the Department of Defense and transformed into Sandia National Labs.
+Workman and his group decamped to Socorro.
 During Workman's presidency, the School of Mines' student population rose to 347, the R&DD invented cloud seeding, and the academic program aggressively focused on basic science.
-(This trend continues to the present day, as even Business majors are required to take 2 semesters each of hard-core Physics, Chemistry, and Calculus to receive their Bachelor of Sciences in business administration).
+(This trend continues to the present day, as even Business majors are required to take 2 semesters each of science-grade Physics, Chemistry, and Calculus to receive their Bachelor of Sciences in Business Administration).
 In Socorro, Workman's research group was housed in the building that would later bear his name.
 When he became Institute President, one of the first things he did was scale back the "grossly oversized" Physical Plant, which had grown thick with workers appointed from political patronage.
-The whole town was up in arms about the out-of-town white guy who fired people.
-For the next five decades, through architectural jerry-rigging, occasional incompetence, and wholesale neglect, Physical Plant exacted their revenge on the building named for Jack Workman.
-Workman CenterBy the time Stealth Force Beta came along in 1990, the New Mexico School of Mines had been renamed "New Mexico Tech" to demonstrate its scientific focus, and Workman Center had grown into one of the greatest architectural marvels of the 20th century.
-It was a behemoth cobbled together over the decades that defied description.
+The whole town was up in arms about the out-of-town white physicist who fired home-grown staff.
+For the next five decades, through confounded architectural hacks, occasional incompetence, and persistent neglect, Physical Plant exacted their revenge on the building named for Jack Workman.
+Workman CenterBy the time Stealth Force Beta came along in 1990, the New Mexico School of Mines had been renamed "New Mexico Tech" to clarify Workman's heavy pivot toward science, and Workman Center had grown into one of the greatest architectural marvels of the 20th century.
+It was a behemoth assembled addition-by-addition over the decades that defied description.
 Its tenants included the Computer Science Department and Computer Center, the Physics Department, the state Bureau of Mine Safety, the Terminal Effects Research Analysis group, a large Paleontology Lab with crates of dinosaur bones, the Bureau of Mines and Mineral Resources, the Machine Shop, and the most complete mineral museum in the Southwest.

 The TunnelsUnderneath Workman Center was a secret world half as enticing as Narnia.
 We eventually charted three navigable entrances to the tunnel network: